JBAhire/splendid-goat/index.md

     component: hero_block.html
     type: heroblock
     content: >-
       I demystify AI for people and build cool projects.
-I like to travel around to world to present at various conferences.
+I like to travel around the world to present at various conferences.
   - section_id: about
     component: content_block.html
     type: contentblock